yaleh/shadowsocks-gui/README.md

 Build
 -----

+Grunt and bower are required for building:

+    npm install -g grunt bower

-Grunt is applied, and provides two types of building: production and debug.
+There are two types of building: production and debug.

 Production build: